GlorifiedTypist/ecr-auth-refresh/README.md

 # ecr-auth-refresh

-Allow Kubernetes pull images from private ECR registry and periodically refresh ECR credentials before standard 12 hour timeout.
+Allow Kubernetes to pull images from private ECR registry and periodically refresh ECR credentials before standard 12 hour timeout.

 ## How it works